top of page

 Real-world examples illustrate the impact of intentional workforce development:

 H&R Block’s VR Training Initiative uses virtual reality simulations to help new hires build empathy and problem-solving skills.
-The program improved customer service resolution times, reduced dissatisfaction by 50%, and showed a 70% preference rate among trainees—highlighting the value of immersive, tech-driven learning.
+The program improved customer service resolution times, reduced dissatisfaction by 50%, and showed a 70% preference rate among trainees.
+This highlights the value of immersive, tech-driven learning.

 Workforce Development: A Strategic and Social Imperative